mediaexplorer74/4PDAClient/README.md

 - Research
 - Design
 - Tech
-- Drv
+- Dev
 - Intro

-At stage "Research" I searched all 4PDA-related github repos with c# src code.
+At stage "Research", I searched all 4PDA-related github repos with c# src code.
 But Java code is acceptable too!
 I used JavaToSharp convertor to create "proto" of my future app.

 ## About